Kenshiki Labs

 Every downstream system

-the Prompt Compiler draws evidence for zone mapping.
-The Claim Ledger checks claims against it.
-The Boundary Gate relies on it for emission decisions.
+Compiler draws evidence for zone mapping.
+Ledger checks claims against it.
+Gate relies on it for emission policy.
 Kadai returns answers bounded by what Kura contains.